Juliet Rice Wichman: Personal life and death

 Wichman was married twice.
+Her first husband, March Holbrook Goodale (known simply as Holbrook Goodale), was a pilot on Pan Am clipper flights, and they married in 1921; their marriage was dissolved on March 1926 in Hawaii, and he re-married another on March 1927 in Philadelphia.
+Goodale died with three others in October 1927 on Lāʻie, Oahu, in an biplane crash in which he was piloting.

-Her first husband, Holbrook Goodale, was a pilot on Pan Am clipper flights; he died in an airplane crash on Oahu.
-She married her second husband, Frederick Warren Wichman, in 1927.
-She had three sons: Holbrook Wichman Goodale, Charles Rice Wichman, and Frederick Bruce Wichman.
+She married her second husband, Frederick Warren Wichman, on September 1927.
+She had three sons: Holbrook Wichman Goodale, Charles Rice Goodale, and Frederick Bruce Wichman.
 Their home in Wailua was named "Pihanakalani".
-Later they moved to Oregon, then Menlo Park, California.
+Later they moved to Portland, Oregon, then Menlo Park, California.

-She died at age 86 on November 5, 1987.
+She died at age 86 on November 5, 1987, in Hāʻena.

 Legacy

 In 1981, Wichman was honored as one of the Living Treasures of Hawaii by the Honpa Hongwanji Mission of Hawaii.

 Formerly known as the Hawaiian Heritage Gallery, the Juliet Rice Wichman Heritage Gallery is located within the Kauaʻi Museum and displays items that belonged to the island's monarchs.
 The Juliet Rice Wichman Botanical Research Center at the National Tropical Botanical Garden is the hub of the organization's scientific and conservation operations.
 The Limahuli Garden she established provides educational tours and protection for the native environment.